lorossi/perlin-flow-field/README.md

 * Click on the sketch to reset it

 ### Automatic mode
+* Set the number of frames that you want to save by changing the value of _max\_saves_ variable
 * The sketch will start drawing as soon as it is run
 * Once the drawing hits a set number of generated frames, it automatically saves the current frame as image in the corresponding folder and starts drawing again